SeeedDocument/Seeed-WiKi/docs/Grove-Encoder.md

 }
 ```

--   Upload it to your Arduino/Seeeduino, please refer to [here](/Upload_Code) to learn how to upload sketches.
+-   Upload it to your Arduino/Seeeduino.
 You can see:

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-Encoder/master/img/EncoderAndCircular_LED.gif)